Renewables

 The Ministry of Infrastructure and Energy intends to change the relevant law to allow prosumers in Albania to sell electricity from renewable sources through agreements with suppliers and bilateral contracts.

-Albania’s current Law on Promoting the Use of Energy from Renewable Sources, from 2017, allows households and small and medium-sized enterprises (SMEs) to install wind and solar power systems with a capacity of up to 500 kW for own consumption.
+Albania’s current Law on the Promotion of Use of Energy from Renewable Sources, from 2017, allows households and small and medium-sized enterprises (SMEs) to install wind and solar power systems with a capacity of up to 500 kW for own consumption.
 They are obligated to deliver surplus electricity to the distribution network, for which they receive a fee according to a tariff set by the Energy Regulatory Authority – ERE.

 The Ministry of Infrastructure and Energy said it published draft amendments for public consultation until October 14.